ctcl-bregis/ctclsite-rust/config/projects/content/cams.md

 There is no "cams-python" repository as it was renamed to cams-rust since there was no meaningful Python code.

 ## Rust
 In February 2024, I have started to move to Rust for all web software development.
-There was the idea to write CAMS in Rust in early 2023 but I never got to it.
+There was the idea to write CAMS in Rust in early 2023 but I did not know how to use Rust then.
 I plan to start development of CAMS once I have a better understanding of Rust after the completion of the Rust versions of ContactList and SLAG which both use databases.

 With the successes of rewriting [the website](../ctclsite/), [ToDoKiosk](../todokiosk/) and [ContactList](../contactlist/) in Rust using the Actix Web framework, I have decided to write CAMS in Rust once the time comes.